See also: Creating Special Coverage Pages (SCP):

 You can use the original page's URL to pull through content when first creating a translation of a page.

-- Important: In the edit page screen sidebar there is a section called Parent.
+In the edit page screen sidebar there is a section called Page Attributes with a pulldown menu for Parent.
 You need to set the “Parent” of the special coverage page to be the parent page you created before.
 If you don't do this, it won't show up in the SCP list.

 In the ‘Featured Global Voices Posts’, the date is given in the following format for English SCP: 07 Jun.
 Lingua pages may prefer to use long month names if it is the custom in different languages.